Origami (magic trick): David Copperfield version

 David Copperfield introduced a number of presentational changes to Origami in 1989, devised by his choreographer, co-director and on-stage assistant Joanie Spina.
 The choreography, background music and presentational patter used in this version have all since been widely copied by other performers.

 Copperfield displays a red box, around 12 inches square, on a thin table.
 It is penetrated by three Samurai swords - "side to side, front to back, and even from top to bottom."
 A male assistant mounts a mirror at the back of the table, and Copperfield explains that this enables the audience to "see the box from around the sides and from the back at all times."

 Copperfield asks the audience to watch very carefully "because we're going to do this very slowly."

 The lights are extinguished, leaving the stage in darkness.
 A musical soundtrack of Peter Gabriel's "Mercy Street" plays.
 The lighting is slowly restored to reveal Copperfield, in silhouette, holding one of the Samurai swords.
 Behind him, a female assistant clothed in red is seen, sitting on the stage floor.
 Copperfield removes each of the swords from the box with a flourish and mounts them on a nearby rack, before unfolding the box to its expanded state.
 The larger box is white.

 Copperfield moves across to the female assistant, takes her hand and lifts her to her feet.
 The two embrace briefly, to the tempo of the music, and she then steps up onto the table.
 The two embrace again.
 The assistant then steps into the box, which Copperfield then folds back into a 12-inch cube.
 He takes each sword in turn, with a flourish, and stabs them through slits in the center of each face of the box; the first from front to back, the second from side to side, and then stands on the table to insert the third sword from top to bottom.
 He now rotates the table full circle to show all sides.

 Then he removes the swords, unfolds the box once again to its full size, and the assistant steps out onto the table unharmed.
 She is now wearing a white costume, matching the expanded box.
 Copperfield lifts her from the table and they embrace one last time as the lights are dimmed.

 Greg Frewin version

 Illusionist Greg Frewin developed a version of Origami in which a black cloth is placed over the mirror; the mirror is then broken and three of the broken shards are used to penetrate the box.
 Finally, the mirror is restored.

 Construction

 The original Origami prop was constructed by illusion builder John Gaughan.
 Current authorized versions are licensed to Gaughan and to Wellington Enterprises of New Jersey, United States.

-The design of the prop is protected by US Patent #593178, issued in 2009 and expiring in 2023.
+The design of the prop was protected by US Patent USD345595S, issued in 1994 and expired in 2008.